david-a-parry/indel_repeat_classifier/README.md

 where this would be considered microhomology rather than a deletion of a perfect perfect repeat (e.g. "4:Del:M:2") use this flag to classify as a deletion at an "Imperfect" repeat.

+## AUTHOR

+Written by David A. Parry at the University of Edinburgh.